-Despite the differences among litter and soil, the C sources in both compartments are the same, only their relative share differs.
-Except the photosynthesis-derived C compounds, all other C sources are biopolymers composing dead plant debris (cellulose, hemicelluloses, lignin), living and dead bacterial and fungal biomass (peptidoglycan, chitin, and other polysaccharides).
-The turnover of these compounds is essential for microbial activity (resulting in CO2 respiration) and biomass growth and remodelling.
-All of these processes can be conveniently tracked by the analysis of enzymes that mediate them – the carbohydrate active enzymes (CAZymes), especially glycoside hydrolases (GH) and selected auxiliary carbohydrate-active enzymes (AA) that decompose polysaccharides and lignin (Lombard et al., 2014).
+Despite the differences among litter and soil, the C sources in both compartments are the same, though with differing relative proportions.
+With the exception of photosynthesis-derived C compounds, all other C sources are biopolymers composing dead plant debris (cellulose, hemicelluloses, lignin) and living and dead bacterial and fungal biomass (peptidoglycan, chitin, and other polysaccharides).
+The turnover of these compounds is essential for microbial activity (resulting in CO2 respiration) and biomass growth and remodeling.
+All of these processes can be tracked by the analysis of enzymes that mediate them – the carbohydrate active enzymes (CAZymes).
+Specifically, glycoside hydrolases (GH) and selected auxiliary carbohydrate-active enzymes (AA) are associated with the decomposition of polysaccharides and lignin (Lombard et al., 2014).
 The classification of GH and AA proteins or genes into families that contain structurally similar proteins, makes it possible, to some extent, to assign catalytic functions to sequences (Lombard et al., 2014).
-Although CAZymes were already addressed in soil transcriptomes, this was so far done only by approaches targeting individual enzymes (Baldrian et al., 2012; Kellner and Vandenbol 2010), or exclusively eukaryotic transcripts at low resolution (Damon et al., 2012) and the proteomic study performed in beech litter (Schneider et al., 2012) suffered from the limited resolution of the method.
+CAZymes have previously been studied in soil transcriptomes, though only by approaches targeting individual enzymes (Baldrian et al., 2012; Kellner and Vandenbol 2010) or exclusively eukaryotic transcripts at low resolution (Damon et al., 2012).
+Proteomic studies of these enzymes have also been performed in beech litter (Schneider et al., 2012) but suffered from the limited resolution of soil protein characterization.

-Despite the initial CAZy-oriented studies, much of the present appreciation of the C cycle in forest soils is derived from the combination of culture studies and genomics.
-The traditional view is that saprotrophic cord-forming basidiomycota that are best suited and thus most involved in the decomposition of biopolymers (de Boer et al., 2005) but it is apparent that several other groups of organisms are involved as well.
-Saprotrophic ascomycetous “microfungi” also possess a wide array of carbohydrate-active enzymes even though they miss ligninolytic peroxidases (Eichlerová et al., 2015).
-The root-symbiotic ECM possess some decomposition ability (Lindahl and Tunlid 2015) and some taxa even produce ligninolytic peroxidases (Bödeker et al., 2014).
-ECM genomes are typically less rich in GHs and AAs (Kohler et al., 2015) and the N acquisition rather then the C utilization may be the reason for their decomposition activity.
-This is supported by the fact that ECM decomposition is often dependent on “priming” by the availability of simple C compounds (Lindahl and Tunlid 2015).
-Recent metastudy indicated that several groups of GHs, including cellulases and hemicellulases, are widespread in bacterial genomes (Berlemont and Martiny 2015) along with the fact that cellulose decomposition is a common trait of soil and especially litter bacteria that use complex and efficient enzymatic systems to utilize it (López-Mondéjar et al., 2016) posed again the question of their involvement in the C cycle.
-While the study of litter proteome indicated the dominance of fungal decomposition enzymes over bacterial ones (Schneider et al., 2012), the results of stable isotope probing experiments indicate that fungi and bacteria are both involved significantly in cellulose and hemicelluloses utilization in forest soils (Eichorst and Kuske 2012; Leung et al., 2016; Rime et al., 2016; Štursová et al., 2012).
+Much of our present appreciation of the C cycle in forest soils is originates from culture-based studies and genomics.
+The traditional view is that saprotrophic cord-forming basidiomycota are best suited and thus most involved in the decomposition of biopolymers (de Boer et al., 2005), and however, it is increasingly apparent that several other groups of organisms are involved as well.
+For example, saprotrophic ascomycetous “microfungi” possess a wide array of carbohydrate-active enzymes even though they lack ligninolytic peroxidases (Eichlerová et al., 2015).
+These organisms may be interacting with root-symbiotic ECM fungi that aid in decomposition (Lindahl and Tunlid 2015), with some taxa even producing ligninolytic peroxidases (Bödeker et al., 2014).
+In general, ECM genomes are less rich in carbohydrate-active enzymes, especially GHs and AAs (Kohler et al., 2015).
+It is possible that genes-associated with N acquisition rather than C utilization may be related to decomposition activity.
+It has previously been observed that ECM decomposition is often dependent on “priming,” or the availability of simple C compounds (Lindahl and Tunlid 2015).
+Additionally, bacteria may interact with decomposition communities as GHs, including cellulases and hemicellulases, are identified as widespread in bacterial genomes (Berlemont and Martiny 2015) along with genes associated with cellulose decomposition being a common trait in soil and litter bacteria (López-Mondéjar et al., 2016).
+While previous studies of litter proteoms have indicated the dominance of fungal decomposition enzymes over bacterial ones (Schneider et al., 2012), the results of stable isotope probing experiments indicate that fungi and bacteria are both involved significantly in cellulose and hemicelluloses utilization in forest soils (Eichorst and Kuske 2012; Leung et al., 2016; Rime et al., 2016; Štursová et al., 2012).
 In the utilization of dead fungal biomass, a quantitatively highly important pool of C in forest topsoil, bacteria were even indicated to dominate over fungi (Brabcová et al., 2016).
 The relative importance of fungi, bacteria, and other groups of organisms in the soil C cycle processes, however, remains largely undisclosed.